Thursday, July 16, 2020

 Silly perhaps to some, but not to others.
 After all, cultural appropriation is nothing new.
 European Whites demanded it of Native Americans.
 Speak our language.
 Adopt our traditions.
 This land is our land…now.

 If you read any amount of honest history you’ll find that much of this is not at all new.
-The rich have always needed the poor to generate their wealth.
-The rich amass power, become leaders, draft legislation and pass laws that benefit their position.
+The rich tribe has always needed the poor tribe to generate their wealth.
+The rich amass power, become leaders, draft legislation, and pass laws that benefit their position.
 Having become privileged they are not about to give it up.
 Those of us in the shrinking center enjoy our relative comfort and level of privilege.
 And we don’t want to lose it either.
 We’re part of a tribe called the Middle Class.

 😎